-Animal Product or Product.
-We have defined the term "animal product" or

-"product" to describe those items that are known to transfer, or are capable of transferring, an infectious biological agent to a human and that are prohibited from entering the United States unless accompanied by a permit or rendered noninfectious.
-For the purposes of this DFR, "animal product" or "product" means the hide, hair, skull, teeth, bones, claws, blood, tissue, or other biological samples from an animal, including trophies, mounts, rugs, or other display items.
-We have added this definition, which is used in subpart F, to best describe the current prohibition on animal products that are known to transfer, or are capable of transferring, an infectious biological agent to a human and that as a condition of entry into the United States must be accompanied by a permit or rendered noninfectious.
+Animal product or Product.
+We have defined the term "animal product" or "product" to describe those items that are known to transfer, or are capable of transferring, an infectious biological agent to a human and that are prohibited from entering the United States unless accompanied by a permit or rendered noninfectious.
+For the purposes of this NPRM, "animal product" or "product" means the hide, hair, skull, teeth, bones, claws, blood, tissue, or other biological samples from an animal, including trophies, mounts, rugs, or other display items.
+We have proposed this definition, which is used in subpart F, to best describe the current prohibition on animal products that are known to transfer, or are capable of transferring, an infectious biological agent to a human and that as a condition of entry into the United States must be accompanied by a permit or rendered noninfectious.

 In transit.
-In this DFR, we have defined "in transit" as animals that are located within the United States, including animals whose presence is anticipated, scheduled, or otherwise, as part of the movement of those animals between a foreign country of departure and foreign country of final destination without clearing customs and officially entering the United States.
+In this NPRM, we are proposing to define "in transit" as animals that are located within the United States, including animals whose presence is anticipated, scheduled, or otherwise, as part of the movement of those animals between a foreign country of departure and foreign country of final destination without clearing customs and officially entering the United States.
 As part of modern global trade and travel practices, animals commonly pass through the United States without being formally admitted into this country.
 These animals pose a potential risk to U.S. public health where the improper handling of these shipments during exchange of cargo could introduce zoonotic diseases into the United States.
-We note that the term "in-transit" is currently only found in section 71.51 relating to the importation of dogs and cats and we believe it is useful to add clarity to this section by defining what is meant by this term.
+We note that the term "in-transit" is currently only found in section 71.51 relating to the importation of dogs and cats and we believe it is useful to add clarity to this section by defining to what is meant by this term.

 Isolation, when applied to animals.
-To distinguish the concept of isolation for individuals from isolation of animals, we have defined "isolation" under this subpart to mean the separation of an ill animal or ill group of animals from individuals, other animals, or vectors of disease in such a manner as to prevent the spread of infection.
+We have proposed a definition of "isolation" under this subpart to mean the separation of an ill animal or ill group of animals from individuals, other animals, or vectors of disease in such a manner as to prevent the spread of infection.
+We have proposed a separate definition under this subpart to distinguish the concept of isolation for individuals from isolation of animals,

 Licensed Veterinarian.
-We have defined "licensed veterinarian" to mean an individual who has obtained both an advanced degree and a valid license to practice animal medicine.
+We have proposed defining "licensed veterinarian" to mean an individual who has obtained both an advanced degree and a valid license to practice animal medicine.
 This new definition best describes the intent of provisions of this subpart.

 Person.
-We have defined "person" to mean any individual or partnership, firm, company, corporation, association, organization, or similar legal entity, including those that are not-for-profit.
-With the exception of 42 C.F.R. section 71.55, which refers to the imported remains of a natural person, this definition is intended to clarify the relevant import prohibitions applicable to individuals and organizations under this subpart.
+We have proposed to define "person" to mean any individual or partnership, firm, company, corporation, association, organization, or similar legal entity, including those that are not-for-profit.
+With the exception of 42 CFR section 71.55, which refers to the imported remains of a natural person, this definition is intended to clarify the relevant import prohibitions applicable to individuals and organizations under this subpart.

 Quarantine, when applied to animals.
-We have defined "quarantine" as it applies to animals as the practice of separating live animals that are reasonably believed to have been exposed to a communicable disease, but are not yet ill, in a setting where the animal can be observed for evidence of disease, and where measures are in place to prevent transmission of infection to humans or animals.
+We have proposed defining "quarantine" as it applies to animals as the practice of separating live animals that are reasonably believed to have been exposed to a communicable disease, but are not yet ill, in a setting where the animal can be observed for evidence of disease, and where measures are in place to prevent transmission of infection to humans or animals.
 This new definition best clarifies the current public health measure of quarantining animals, and it distinguishes it from public health practice of isolation when applied to animals.